Wellington 500: Failed revival plans

 In 2004, there were plans to revive the race as a V8 Supercars event, to feed on its high popularity in New Zealand, with many popular New Zealand drivers competing in that series in Australia.
 As the roads where the circuit used to be have now been demolished to make way for a museum and other buildings, it would have had to be run on a new course.
 There was a new proposal in 2006 with a new layout.
 Both of the 2006 proposals were revoked through the Resource Management Act 1991.

 The proposed race was eventually dropped in favour of the Hamilton 400 at the street circuit of Hamilton, which hosted V8 Supercars from 2008 to 2012 before the series returned again to Pukekohe.

 Layout

 During 1985-1996 the track changed layout many times.
 The circuit initially ran along Cable Street to the Taranaki Street Gates, and this was extended to the Herd Street Loop for the 1987 WTCC event.
 The extensions for 1987 also included Horseshoe Hairpin being lengthened.
 By 1991 the back straight (Jervois Quay) was modified to make a safer turn onto Cable Street.
 For 1993 the layout was forced to change due to the construction of the Queens Wharf Events Centre and Te Papa (Museum of New Zealand), which meant the loss of the "traditional" layout.

-Lap Records
+Lap records

-The fastest official race lap race lap records at the Wellington Street Circuit are listed as:
+The fastest official race lap records at the Wellington Street Circuit are listed as: